-Yes, 'my soul, wait thou only upon God.'
-Beware of thy two great enemies-the World and Self.
-Beware lest any earthly satisfaction or enjoyment, however innocent it appears, keep thee back from saying, 'I will go to God, my exceeding joy.'
-Remember and study what Jesus says about denying self, 'Let a man deny himself.'
-Tersteegen says: 'The saints deny themselves in everything.'
+Yes, "my soul, wait thou only upon God."
+Beware of two great enemies: the world and self.
+Beware of allowing any earthly satisfaction or enjoyment, however innocent it appears, keep you back from saying, "I [will] go . . . unto God my exceeding joy" (Ps.
+43:4).
+Remember and study what Jesus said about denying self: "Let [a man] deny himself" (Matt.
+16:24).
+Tersteegen says: "The saints deny themselves in everything."
 Pleasing self in little things may be strengthening it to assert itself in greater things.
-'My soul, wait thou only upon God;' let Him be all thy salvation and all thy desire.
-Say continually and with an undivided heart, 'From Him cometh my expectation; He only is my Rock; I shar not be moved.'
-Whatever be thy spiritual or temporal need, whatever the desire or prayer of thy heart, whatever thy interest in connection with God's work in the Church or the world in solitude or in the rush of the world, in public worship or other gatherings of the saints, 'My soul, wait thou only upon God.'
-Let thy expectations be from Him alone.
-HE ONLY IS THY ROCK.

-'My soul, wait thou only upon God.'
-Never forget the two foundation-truths on which this blessed waiting rests.
-If ever thou art inclined to think this 'waiting only' too hard or too high, they will recall thee at once.
-They are : thy absolute helplessness; the absolute sufficiency of thy God.
-Oh! enter deep into the entire sinfulness of all that is of self, and think not of letting self have aught to say one single moment.
-Enter deep into thy utter and unceasing impotence ever to change what is evil in thee, or to bring forth anything that is spiritually good.
-Enter deep into thy relation of dependence as creature on God, to receive from Him every moment what He gives.
-Enter deeper still into His covenant of redemption. with His promise to restore more gloriously than ever what thou hadst lost, and by His
+"My soul, wait thou only upon God."
+Let Him be all your salvation and all your desire.
+Say continually and with an undivided heart, "From him cometh my [expectation].
+He only is my rock . . .
+I shall not be greatly moved" (Ps.
+62:1-2).
+Whatever your spiritual or temporal needs are, whatever the desire or prayer of your heart, whatever your interest in connection with God's work in the church or the world-in solitude or in the rush of the world, in public worship or other gatherings of the saints, "my soul, wait thou only upon God."
+Let your expectations be from Him alone.
+"He only is my rock."

-Son and Spirit to give within thee unceasingly, His actual divine Presence and Power.
-And thus wait upon thy God continually and only.
+"My soul, wait thou only upon God."
+Never forget the two foundation truths on which this blessed waiting rests.
+If you are ever inclined to think this waiting only is too hard or too high, they will recall you at once.
+They are your absolute helplessness and the absolute sufficiency of your God.
+Oh, enter deeply into the entire sinfulness of all that is of self, and do not think of letting self have anything to say one single moment.
+Enter deeply into your utter and unceasing inability to ever change what is evil in you, or to bring forth anything that is spiritually good.
+Enter deeply into your relationship of dependence on God, to receive from Him every moment what He gives.
+Enter deeper still into His covenant of redemption, with His promise to restore more gloriously than ever what you have lost.
+And, by His Son and Spirit, He will unceasingly give you His actual divine presence and power.
+And thus, wait upon your God continually and only.

-'My soul, wait thou only upon God.'
-No words can tell, no heart conceive, the riches of the glory of this mystery of the Father and of Christ.
-Our God, in the infinite tenderness and omnipotence of His love, waits to be our Life and Joy.
-Oh, my soul! let it be no longer needed that I repeat the words, 'Wait upon God,' but let all that is in me rise and sing: 'Truly my soul waiteth upon God.
-On Thee de I wait all the day.'
+"My soul, wait thou only upon God."
+No words can tell, no heart can conceive, the riches of the glory of this mystery of the Father and of Christ.
+Our God, in the infinite tenderness and omnipotence of His love, waits to be our life and joy.
+Oh, my soul, let it no longer be necessary that I repeat the words, "Wait upon God."
+But, let all that is in me rise and sing, "Truly my soul waiteth upon God" (Ps.
+62:1).
+"On thee do I wait all the day" (Ps.
+25:5).

-' My sour, wait thou only upon God /'
+My soul, wait thou only upon God!